 Invest in a timer.
 Even though your lights are one inch from your seedlings, they are still not as bright as sunlight so they will need to be on for 15 to 16 hours a day.
 To prevent you from forgetting to turn your lights off for 8 hours, use a timer to do it automatically for you.

 Plastic is your best bet.
 Clay pots dry out too quickly.
 Plastic containers retain moisture better.
 You can buy seed starting flats or you can make your own from any kind of plastic container.
 Just make sure that your containers have a hole in the bottom for drainage.
-Recently, I’ve seen people growing seeds in eggshells which are then planted in the garden while still in the eggshells.
-This would be great for tomatoes which require calcium to prevent blossom end rot.
-Again, be sure to have a hole for drainage.

 Seeds germinate when the soil reaches a certain temperature.
 Heat mats can fool your seeds into thinking that the soil is warming because it is spring and time to grow.
 Heat mats are also a must if you are starting tropical plants such as peppers or impatiens.
 For tropical plants, you want to maintain a temperature between 70°F and 75°F. For all other seeds, a cooler temperature of 65°F to 70°F is fine.